 The BGO Welcome Bonus

 Whether The Boss is your cup of tea or not but he doesn’t like to dish out some bonuses.
-He immediately provides new players up to 50 fair spins without wagering requirements when they register.
-Every £1 you deposit earns you an additional fair spins up to a maximum of 50 so the more you pay, the more you’ll play.
+He immediately provides new players from the UK 10 free spins on registration without wagering requirements.
+Then for every £1 you deposit earns you additional fair spins up to a maximum of 100 so the more you pay, the more you’ll play.
 Fair spins are just like traditional free spins but even better.
 They are subject to no wagering requirements, nor any maximum win ceiling.
 You can use your fair spins on a choice of Starburst, Hansel & Gretel, Aloha!
 Cluster Pays and Shangri La: Cluster Pays.
 Any winning generated are yours to keep straight away.

 BGO’s welcome bonus has changed a lot over the months and years.
 It once featured a layered bonus package activated by your first deposit.
 When I registered, I was offered a boosted 1st deposit bonus when I failed to deposit straight away too.
 The ‘Boss’ emailed me within 24 hours and offered me what was (at the time) a ridiculously big 500% bonus with my first deposit.
 So, there’s my tip, consider sitting tight for a day or two before depositing and you might just get a little more for your money.
 That said, I’ve got no idea if the tip will still work given that the new BGO welcome is their simplest (and fairest yet).
 So don’t be holding me to account if the Boss’s email doesn’t land in your inbox.